stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Setting up a development environment.md

 In this article we'll focus on developing SwiftCrossUI apps with Swift Bundler, but much of the information should still apply if you choose to use a different build system.

 > Note: This article covers setting up development environments on pre-existing machines.
-To develop in a virtual machine, first follow <doc:Setting-up-virtual-development-environments> then return to complete the set up process.
+To develop in a virtual machine, first follow <doc:Setting-up-a-virtual-development-environment> then return to complete the set up process.

 ## Apple platforms